Evolutionary Behavioral Ecology

-Building deep relationship skills is a life long, quintessentially human project.
-In the journey toward deeper relationships, we face many difficulties, often very cryptic, rooted in both human genetics and cultural conditioning.
+Building deep relationship skills is a life long quintessentially human project.
+In the journey toward deeper relationships, we face many difficulties, often very cryptic, rooted in both naturally selected human genetics and cultural conditioning.
 Few things lead to more suffering for ourselves and our social partners than our weaknesses in compassionate relating.
-Whether we know it or not, and in spite of our best conscious intentions, we work on our relationships under the weight of evolved tendencies toward pursuing self-interest or, to be more exact, the maximization of lifetime inclusive fitness.
-Hence, we unknowlingly build models of others, and of ourselves, designed to manage relationships to serve surprisingly narrow fitness-enhancing goals that do not match our best conscious intentions.
+Whether we know it or not, and in spite of our best conscious intentions, we work on our relationships under the heavy influence of evolved tendencies toward pursuing self-interest or, to be more exact, the maximization of lifetime inclusive fitness.
+Hence, we unknowlingly build mental models of others, and of ourselves, designed to manage relationships to serve surprisingly narrow fitness-enhancing goals that do not match our best conscious intentions.

 Even amongst friends and family, natural selection has programmed our development to lead to habitual use of contingent, situational caricatures of self versus other to manage our relationships, largely unconsciously.
 Our intentional "self," to the extent we can say one even exists, is tragically passive in all of this.
-Under the cryptic influence of our instinctual relationship modeling systems, we become locked into cheap, albeit "effective and efficient" (i.e., potentially biologically adaptive) forms of hyper-intersubjectivity with virtually everyone.
+Under the cryptic influence of our instinctual relationship modeling systems, we become locked into cheap, albeit "effective and efficient" (i.e., merely biologically adaptive) forms of extreme intersubjectivity with virtually everyone.
 We easily can come to accept this "board game" as all we reasonably can hope for in our relationships.
 Humans are in a unique position, however, to experience dissatisfaction with this state of affairs.
 Moreover, as humans, we are privileged to be in a position, with help and practice, to do something about it, that is, to build mutually reinforcing intellectual and emotional skills that, at least occasionally, allow us to escape the instinctual and habitual prisons that so limit the quality of our relations.

 Ph.D., Biology, 1988.
 Cornell University, Section of Neurobiology and Behavior,

 Major: Behavioral Biology, S.T.
 Emlen and P.W.
 Sherman.

 Minor 1: Ecological Genetics, T. Eisner.